Self-assessment tips: how do I complete a tax return?

 How do I pay my self-assessment tax?

-You can pay your self-assessment bill online by debit card (credit cards are not accepted).
+You can pay your self-assessment bill online by debit card (credit cards are not accepted), as well as through online or telephone banking.
 Cheques through the post are also accepted.

-If you are employed and pay tax via PAYE, owe less than £3,000 via self-assessment and submitted your paper form by 31 October or online form by 30 December, you can pay your bill through your tax code.
+If you are employed and pay tax via PAYE, owe less than £3,000 via self-assessment, and submit your paper form by 31 October or online form by 30 December, you can pay your bill through your tax code.

 This will spread self-assessment payments over a year by increasing the amount you pay through PAYE each month.

-You can see if HMRC has received your payment in your online account or you can ask for a receipt from the taxman if you pay by cheque.
+You can see if HMRC has received your payment in your online account, or you can ask for a receipt if you pay by cheque.

 What if my circumstances change?